 To open the Control Panel with elevated privilege in Windows 10.
 8, or Win 7, perform the below-mentioned steps:-

 Step 1.
 Right-click on the free space of the desktop, select

 Step 2.
 In the “Type the location of the item” box, type the following path:-

 Step 4.
-In the box “Type a name for this shortcut,” type a useful name such as “Administrative Control Panel.”
+In the box “Type a name for this shortcut,” type a proper name such as “Administrative Control Panel.”

 Step 7.
-If you want to open the Control Panel with admin rights by just double-clicking on it, then right-click on the Control Panel shortcut and select the
+If you want to open the Control Panel with admin rights by just double-clicking on it, then right-click on its shortcut icon and select the

 Step 8.
 In the Properties dialog box, switch to the

 Step 9.
 Click the

 Step 10.
 Check the option labeled

 Step 13.
 Click